Solenoid Valve Timer - How it Works

 Figure 1: An analog timer installed on a solenoid valve

-Solenoid valves with built-in timers have an electronic timer circuit that controls the valve's opening and closing durations.
-Timer-integrated solenoid valves are a simple and cost-effective component of many automated systems that require precise control over the flow of liquids or gasses.
-This article explores the features of timer-controlled solenoid valves, their working, installation, and applications.
+A solenoid valve timer allows for automating the valve's opening and closing intervals.
+The integrated electronic timer circuit is a simple and cost-effective method of automating control over the flow of liquids or gasses.
+This article explores the features of solenoid valves with timers, their working, installation, and applications.

 Integrating a solenoid valve with a timer helps automate the valve's opening and closing intervals.
 The timer allows for the programming of specific intervals during which the valve will remain on or off.
 For instance, the timer can open a solenoid valve for ten seconds and then turn it off.
 This is ideal for remote locations with limited human access, like a condensate drain valve.

-Some of the features of a solenoid valve with an automatic timer include:
+The main features of a solenoid valve with an automatic timer are:

 Analog timer

-SMD-720 is a commonly used analog timer for solenoid valves.
-This robust timer has an on-off program that repeats infinitely and can be adjusted according to the user's requirements.
-The timer allows for adjustable ON and OFF intervals- an on time anywhere between 0 - 10 seconds and an interval (OFF) time between 0 and 45 minutes.
+SMD-720 is a commonly used analog timer for solenoid valves, providing a reliable solution for time delay solenoid valve applications.
+This timer has an on-off program that repeats infinitely and can be adjusted according to the user's requirements.
+The timer allows for adjustable ON and OFF intervals - an on time anywhere between 0 - 10 seconds and an interval (OFF) time between 0 and 45 minutes.
 The timer program can be interrupted by switching off the power supply.

 Product description

-Figure 2: Analog timer's front panel: LED status in the ON position (A), ON time, (B), LED status in the OFF position (C), TEST button (D), and TEST button (E).
+Figure 2: Analog timer's front panel: LED status in the ON position (A), ON time (B), LED status in the OFF position (C), knob (D), and OFF time (E).

 Electrical connections